Installing on macOS

 macOS downloads

-Download OBS Plugin Installer for macOS using the button below.
+Download Plugin Installer for OBS for macOS using the button below.
 The DMG installer is the easiest option for most users.

 Other options: Application bundle (.app)